danBamikiya/MultiSig-Wallet/README.md

 `data` (bytes): Any additional data to include in the transaction.

+`expiresAfter` (uint): The number of seconds until the transaction expires.

 #### Approving a Transaction

 To approve a pending transaction, call the `approve` function on the contract and provide the following parameter: